Build your first dashboard

 6. Click Save and return.

-Create a multi-level chartedit
+Create a multi-level chart

 You can use multiple functions in data tables and proportion charts.
 For example, to create a chart that breaks down the traffic sources and user geography, use Filters and Top values.